When to plant Daffodils in Graves County, KY

 Graves County, Kentucky is in USDA Hardiness Zone 7a.
 The average last spring frost is March 28 and first fall frost is October 31.

-Graves County County sits in USDA Zone 7a.
+Graves County sits in USDA Zone 7a.
 Daffodils grows reliably in zones 3a through 9b, so it's a good fit here.

-Can Daffodils grow in Graves County County's climate?
+Can Daffodils grow in Graves County's climate?

 Your Graves County Garden Planner — Free